jacksonrakena/SpotiNET/README.md

 Currently, there are no stable releases, although the latest pre-release is fairly stable and should work in your production builds.
 When updating, always check the commit notes.

 ### Usage
 Documentation is a work-in-progress.
-You can see `AbyssalSpotify.Tests\Program.cs` for a brief example, but XML documentation is included with all public-facing classes and methods.
+You can see the tests in `src\SpotiNet.Tests` for a brief example, but XML documentation is included with all public-facing classes and methods.
 You can also generate the documentation using DocFX and browse it locally.
 If you have any issues, feel free to open a GitHub issue.

 ### Feature Roadmap